awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing.md

 1. Choose **Execute**\.

-The console displays the status of the Automation execution\.
+The console displays the status of the automation\.
 If the Automation fails to run, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md)\.

-## Running a simple Automation workflow \(command line\)<a name="automation-working-executing-commandline"></a>
+## Running a simple automation \(command line\)<a name="automation-working-executing-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to run a simple Automation workflow\.
+The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to run a simple automation\.

-**To run a simple Automation workflow**
+**To run a simple automation**

 1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Run the following command to start a simple Automation workflow\.
+1. Run the following command to start a simple automation\.

 ------
 #### [ Linux ]